A Budget Guide to Ninh Binh: Bicycle Map + Itinerary

 We recommend the Trang An boat tour as the first “must do” – and then adding to your itinerary from the top of this list, depending on how much time you have.

-1. Trang An Boat Tour
+1. Trang An Boat Tour in Ninh Binh

-Tam Coc vs. Trang An boat tours: The reviews are pretty much unanimous: the Trang An boat tour is more pleasant and a better value than the one in Tam Coc.
+The reviews are pretty much unanimous: the Trang An boat tour is more pleasant and a better value than the one in Tam Coc.

 Of course, both are beautiful, and if for some reason you can’t get out to Trang An, then by all means do the boat tour in Tam Coc.
-Just know that there will be several points where you’ll be pushed to shop or give a tip.
+Just know that there may be several points where you’ll be pushed to shop or give a tip.

 The busy starting and ending point for boat tours in Tam Coc